Using Cruit Mastering the Interview

 Be Great at Behavioral Interviews

 In truth, an interview is mostly about judging risk.
-Hiring the wrong person can cost a company three times their yearly pay in lost work and team stress.
-Leaders aren't looking for a "nice" story; they want to be sure they won't fail by hiring you.
-If your answers don't directly address the key problems hidden in the job ad, you will get a "neutral" score—which is just a polite corporate way of saying "no."
+According to SHRM, a bad hire costs a company up to three times that employee’s annual salary in lost productivity, team disruption, and rehiring costs.
+Leaders aren’t looking for a "nice" story; they want to be sure they won’t fail by hiring you.
+If your answers don’t directly address the key problems hidden in the job ad, you will get a "neutral" score — which is just a polite corporate way of saying "no."

 To win, you need to stop using AI to write better scripts and start using it to test your toughness.
-The very best professionals have moved past simple story-telling to "Value Mapping."
-By letting Cruit’s AI Coach check your answers, you can find the flaws in your thinking that show you don't have senior-level experience.
+Top professionals have moved past simple story-telling to "Value Mapping."
+Cruit’s AI Coach checks your answers to find the flaws in your thinking that signal a lack of senior-level experience.
 This changes you from a student trying to pass a test to a peer who can solve business issues.
-You aren't just answering questions; you are proving you have the mental ability to fix what is broken.
+You aren’t just answering questions; you are proving you have the mental ability to fix what is broken.

 The Three Steps to Getting the Job Offer